Generic name: fluorouracil topical [ FLOOR-oh-URE-a-sil-TOP-i-kal ]

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-It is not likely that other drugs you take orally or inject will have an effect on topically applied fluorouracil.
-But many drugs can interact with each other.
-Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Medicine used on the skin is not likely to be affected by other drugs you use.
+But many drugs can interact.
+Tell your doctor about all your current medicines, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about Tolak (fluorouracil topical)